rithSubhro/rithSubhro.github.io/README.md

 # rithSubhro.github.io
-This is my portfolio website under development
+This is my portfolio website